UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch7.1.md

 As with many things in software, there are trade-offs involved.
 In this case the trade-off is when you JIT compile vs. lazy compile.
 This choice is a major element to efficient use of a JIT.
 The more you have to JIT before anything can actually run the slower the application startup is.
 If you defer too much then the execution slows down as everything needs to compile code.
-Ultimately, there is no one "right" solution for choosing as many factors contribute to the results, including the level of optimizations applied during generation. (e.g. it might achieve better results to generate unoptimized code during startup, and later regenerate optimized versions of the most frequently used code.)
+Ultimately, there is no one "right" solution as many factors contribute to the results, including the level of optimizations applied during generation. (e.g. it might achieve better results to generate unoptimized code during startup, and later regenerate optimized versions of the most frequently used code.)